Last updated on September 23rd, 2022 at 06:58 am

 Everyone I’ve met on those platforms has been extremely helpful and encouraging.
 However, they are not people I know on a personal level like my own friends and family.

-There is a difference when you talk to people who can help you versus those who truly know you.
+There is a difference between talking to people who can help you and those who truly know you.

 Do you know what I mean?